wunderio/next-drupal-starterkit/README.md

 ### Things to consider when creating a project from this template

 - When setting up this project in Silta, please check the Elasticsearch image(in silta.yml), that it corresponds to the one being generated for your project.
 - The caching strategy is good to give a proper thought to.
+We have tested this template with Fastly CDN, which makes a good match, and you don't have to worry about invalidations etc. that much.
-We have decided to use Fastly CDN. @TODO write some more info here
+- @TODO write some more info about the caching and CDN, when we have more experience with the setup.